Open Rivers Programme

 Around a million dams that fragment rivers have been counted in Europe, and there is great potential and need to remove obsolete dams.
 Dams are contributing to a significant decline in biodiversity and their removal can effectively restore longitudinal continuity, restoring the natural flow of the river and its biodiversity.
 Furthermore, in our society there is a significant lack of understanding about the benefits of dam removal and only a few public administrations and a handful of organizations promote and finance it at a European level.

-CIREF and Open Rivers
+CIREF and Open Rivers Programme

 Project area and its ecological values